Skip to main content

 dashes

 Indicates the lengths of painted and blank segments.
-The sum of numbers must be equal to the power of 2 (4, 8, 16, 32, 64, etc.).
-Each number is the length of the line segment in points.
+The sum of the numbers must be a power of 2 (4, 8, 16, 32, 64, etc.).
+Each number is the length of a line segment in points.

 line|z15-[highway=cycleway] {